canjs/canjs/view/mustache/doc/livebinding.md

-@page can.Mustache.Binding Live Binding
+@page can.mustache.Binding Live Binding
-@parent can.Mustache.pages 5
+@parent can.mustache.pages 5

 Live binding refers to templates which update themselves as the data used in the mustache tags change.